 Getting Ready to Grow Some Groceries

 We are getting antsy to get our country gardens going.
-Though there’s still some snow in the forecast and spring won’t arrive for a few more weeks, we’ve been pacing out the garden area and getting ready to start some seeds indoors.
+Though there’s still some snow in the forecast and spring won’t arrive for a few more weeks.
+We’ve been pacing out the garden area and getting ready to start some seeds indoors.

 Afterwards, we realized that dill and mustard are too tall to grow in our waist-high raised beds.
-We couldn’t even dig up all our garlic—some was so firmly embedded in rocky soil.
+Also, we couldn’t even dig up all our garlic—some was so firmly embedded in rocky soil.

 This year, we’re ready to expand a bit more, grow a few more varieties, and plant more of everything.
 We’re still eating some frozen veggies and using dried herbs from last year but ran out of other things months ago.

 Gardening in the Snow